 Web Related Instruction

-Online courses are offered through MoodleRoomsTM where the faculty member and the students are geographically separated except during specified orientation and testing times.
+Online courses are offered through the Blackboard Academic SuiteTM platform or MoodleRoomsTM where the faculty member and the students are geographically separated except during specified orientation and testing times.
 Online courses are offered at BCHS to provide alternatives for varying learning styles and flexible scheduling so that students can meet their degree requirements.
 The students will be required to attend class on campus on stated occasions as specified by the instructor.

 Blended courses are offered to provide a combination of instructional formats - traditional classroom and online instruction.
-The classroom time must account for a minimum of one half of the course while up to one-half may be online instruction/learning.
+The classroom time will account for a minimum of two-thirds of the course while up to one-third may be online instruction/learning.
 Blended courses are designed to cover the stated course objectives and match the amount and depth of the traditional class format.
 Faculty should clearly articulate the outcomes expected to be completed in both the traditional class time and those in the online learning.

 The following are examples for use in blended courses: course syllabi, online assignments, web sites, online journal article links (including PDF files or forms), posted case studies, self-assessment quizzes, discussion boards, announcements and grade book.

-Web-assisted courses are courses in which MoodleRoomsTMplatform is used to supplement traditional classroom instruction, not to replace it.
+Web-assisted courses are courses in which the Blackboard platform is used to supplement traditional classroom instruction, not to replace it.
 Any Baptist College of Health Sciences faculty member may incorporate web-assisted instruction into their curriculum after participation in a BCHS training session and with the appropriate approval.

 The following are examples for use in web-assisted courses: syllabis, online assignments, websites, online journal article links (including PDF files or forms), posted case studies, self-assessment quizzes, announcements and grade book.